Charles de Gaulle

-Charles André Joseph Marie de Gaulle (Note: /də ˈɡoʊl, də ˈɡɔːl/ də-_-GOHL-,_-də-_-GAWL; /fr/) (Note: Also known by other names.)
-(22 November 1890 – 9 November 1970) was a French general and statesman who led the Free French Forces against Nazi Germany and Vichy France in World War II and chaired the Provisional Government of the French Republic from 1944 to 1946 to restore democracy in France.
-Following the Algiers putsch, he came out of retirement at the request of President René Coty, who appointed him Prime Minister.
-He commissioned a new constitution which was approved by voters in a referendum, establishing the Fifth Republic.
-He was subsequently elected President of France later that year, a position he held until his resignation in 1969.
-He is widely considered the greatest Frenchman of the 20th century.
+Charles André Joseph Marie de Gaulle (Note: English: /də ˈɡoʊl, də ˈɡɔːl/ də-_-GOHL-,_-də-_-GAWL, /fr/.
+Also known by other names.)
+(22 November 1890 – 9 November 1970) was a French general and statesman who led the Free French Forces against Nazi Germany and its puppet state of Vichy France in World War II and chaired the Provisional Government of the French Republic from 1944 to 1946 to restore democracy back in France.
+Following the 1958 Algiers putsch, he came out of retirement at the request of President René Coty, who appointed him Prime Minister.
+He commissioned a new 1958 French constitution which was approved by voters in a swift majority, during a referendum, establishing the French Fifth Republic.
+He was subsequently elected the President of France later that year, a position he held until his resignation in 1969.

-Born in Lille, he was a decorated officer of World War I, wounded several times and taken prisoner of war by the Germans.
-During the interwar period, he advocated mobile armoured divisions.
-During the German invasion of May 1940, he led an armoured division that counterattacked the invaders; he was then appointed Undersecretary for War.
-Refusing to accept his government's armistice with Germany, de Gaulle fled to England and exhorted the French to continue the fight in his Appeal of 18 June.
+Born in Lille, he was a decorated officer of World War I, wounded several times and was taken prisoner of war by the German Empire.
+During the 19181939 interwar period, he advocated mobile armoured divisions.
+During the German invasion of May 1940, he led an armoured division that counterattacked the Nazi German invaders; he was then appointed Undersecretary for War.
+Refusing to accept his government's armistice with Germany, de Gaulle fled to Britain and exhorted the French to continue the fight in his Appeal of 18 June.
 He led the Free French Forces and later headed the French National Liberation Committee and emerged as the undisputed leader of Free France.
 He became head of the Provisional Government of the French Republic in June 1944, the interim government of France following its liberation.
 As early as 1944, de Gaulle introduced a dirigiste economic policy, which included substantial state-directed control over a capitalist economy, which was followed by 30 years of unprecedented growth, known as the Trente Glorieuses.
 He resigned in 1946, but continued to be politically active as founder of the Rally of the French People.
-He retired in the early 1950s and wrote his War Memoirs, which quickly became a staple of modern French literature.
+He retired in the early 1950s and wrote his War Memoirs, which became a staple of modern French literature.